meiyzhang/quantum-portfolio-optimization/README.md

 # Quantum vs. Classical Portfolio Optimization

-A side-by-side study of two genuinely different portfolio optimization problems on the same 11-asset ETF universe:
+A side-by-side study of two different portfolio optimization problems on the same 11-asset ETF universe:

 1. **Classical continuous Markowitz mean-variance optimization** — solved exactly via convex quadratic programming.
 2. **Discrete "select B of N assets" combinatorial optimization** — formulated as a QUBO, mapped to an Ising Hamiltonian, and solved with the Quantum Approximate Optimization Algorithm (QAOA) on a Qiskit simulator, benchmarked against exact brute-force enumeration and classical simulated annealing.

 **The core claim of this project is deliberately modest:** QAOA is not a "speedup" of Markowitz.
-It solves a different problem — discrete subset selection rather than continuous capital allocation — for which it is a legitimate (if NISQ-constrained) candidate algorithm.
-This repo reports how well it does at that, honestly, including where it struggles.
+It solves a different problem: discrete subset selection rather than continuous capital allocation, for which it is a more appropriate candidate algorithm.
+This repo reports how well it does at that and its flaws.

 ## Asset universe